 During low tide, spectacular sandbanks emerge within the park.
 These temporary islands offer a surreal “middle of the ocean” experience where you can enjoy a picnic or simply walk on white sand surrounded by nothing but 360 degrees of turquoise water.

-4. The Magic of Dhow Cruises and Sunset Sailing
+4. Dhow Cruises and Sunset Sailing in Mombasa

 The dhow is the symbol of the Swahili Coast.
 These traditional wooden sailing vessels have traversed the Indian Ocean for millennia, powered by the monsoon winds.